craftingcity/The-Known-World/README.md

 Welcome to Alaturmen.
 This is a fantasy world that I wrote for the purposes of being a setting in the 5th Edition of **Dungeons and Dragons**.
 I am a white, non-binary author, and I have tried to incorporate the classic elements of fantasy role-playing as *I* see them, having grown up on younger (and noticeably shittier) editions of the game, as well as *my* modern perspective.
 What this really means is; I'm trying to build this new fantasy setting, using **Dungeons and Dragons** as a huge mechanical and creative touchstone, with the full intention of juicing the racism and sexism out the window of the moving car that is modern table-top role-playing.

 Alaturmen, as written, is a group of four nations, a community-centralizing, "federal"-esq government, and many other smaller nation-states.
 When I play **D&D** I want to write the story of the adventurers who changed the world.
 Maybe no-one knows, and there is no fame or reward, or maybe they are heralded by children as house gods.
 This story usually starts small, and that *one* healing potion is the difference between life and death.
 As the story picks up, and your characters get larger, stronger, more influential, it becomes more about these *people*, who they are, what they do, why they do it *that way*.

-Saving the inter-party romance or sacrificing everyone and destroying a great evil?
+Save the inter-party romance or sacrifice everyone and destroying a great evil?
+Neither?
+Both?

+How?
+Why?

 ## Using this Document.
 I built this doc as an ObsidianMD vault in the near-end of autumn of 2021.
 I have not finished this doc.
 Eventually this may turn into a campaign setting book dealio.